Daniel-KM/Omeka-S-module-EasyAdmin/README.md

   Omeka 1.2 ([omeka/omeka-s#1257]), or after a hard update of files)
 - check and fix sha256 hashes of files
 - check and fix positions of media (start from 1, without missing number)
+- check and set pre^cise media types (for example application/alto+xml instead of text/xml)
+- check and prepare dimensions of medias for module [Iiif Server]
+- check and fix the encoding (iso-8859 to utf-8) of resource values and page contents (fix Windows issues)
+- check and update titles
+- check and update the primary media for each item
 - check and stop dead jobs (living in database, but non-existent in system)
 - check the size of the database table of sessions and remove them
 - check the size of the database table of logs and remove them
-- check and fix the encoding (iso-8859 to utf-8) of resource values and page contents
+- backup install
+- clear php caches

 And many more.